-This switch selects 4 wheel drive or 6 wheel drive mode when the vehicle is stopped and the engine is running.
+This switch selects 2 wheel drive or 4 wheel drive mode when the vehicle is stopped and the engine is running.

-NOTICE The vehicle must be stopped to engage or disengage 4WD/6WD switch.
+NOTICE The vehicle must be stopped to engage or disengage 2WD/4WD switch.
 Mechanical damage may occur if switch is engaged or disengaged while driving.

-The 4WD mode is engaged when the switch is pushed upwards.
-The vehicle is then rear wheel drive only.
+The 4WD mode is engaged when the switch is pushed downwards.